-All students will be evaluated on their performance in the program at the end of the semester.
-Instructors in key courses will complete the evaluations.
-Specifically, students will be evaluated in by the instructor for either MFT: Theory and Techniques or MFC/T Professional Ethics and Identity for Fall semester, the instructor for either Systems Theory or MFC/T Assessment Methods and Treatment Issues in Spring semester, and Marital Therapy or Techniques in Counseling for Summer semester.
-In semesters in which students are enrolled in more than one of the key courses, the instructor for only one course will complete the evaluation, which will be determined the MFC/T faculty.
+All students will be evaluated on their performance in the program at the end of the semester in foundational MFT courses.
+These courses specifically include: MFT: Theory and Techniques, MFT Professional Ethics and Identity, Systems Theory, MFT Assessment Methods and Treatment Issues, Marital Therapy, and Techniques in MFT.
 After each completion, the Student Performance Evaluation will be added to the Students' Academic File.
 If a student receives a 1 or 2 on their Student Performance Evaluation, the Student Remediation Procedures will be triggered.